MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 Such dependencies can stall innovation for both platforms, as every minor update requires extensive regression testing across the entire ecosystem.
-Proper documentation and a strict "contract-first" approach with tools like OpenAPI are
+Proper documentation and a strict "contract-first" approach with tools like OpenAPI are essential to keep these two worlds from drifting into total incompatibility.